 What new features will there be in FIFA 20?

-At the moment it’s too early to tell.
-What we do know is FIFA 19 was the third and last chapter in The Journey, a single player mode that follows Alex Hunter form childhood to superstardom.
+FIFA 19 was the third and last chapter in The Journey, a single player mode that follows Alex Hunter from childhood to superstardom.
+FIFA 20's big reveal at E3 was the new Volta mode - which is basically the return of FIFA Street.

-One of the biggest changes could be the way you buy the game.
-As is happening in the Madden franchise, FIFA might move to a subscription-based model where the latest full version of the game is downloaded as patch on release day.
+We though one of the biggest changes could be the way you buy the game.
+As is happening in the Madden franchise, FIFA might move to a subscription-based model where the latest full version of the game is downloaded as a patch on release day.

 We’ll bring you all the latest on FIFA 20 as and when we hear it.